flatcar/coreos-cloudinit/Documentation/cloud-config.md

 #### update

-The `coreos.update.*` parameters manipulate settings related to how CoreOS instances are updated.
+The `coreos.update.*` parameters manipulate settings related to how Flatcar Container Linux instances are updated.

 These fields will be written out to and replace `/etc/coreos/update.conf`.
 If only one of the parameters is given it will only overwrite the given field.
 The `reboot-strategy` parameter also affects the behaviour of [locksmith](https://github.com/flatcar-linux/locksmith).